 Podcasts are audio or video files that one can download from the web; or more simply said, downloadable Internet radio shows or video programming.
-Although many people play them on portable devices (like the IPod, hence the name), one can also simply listen to a podcast on their computer.
+Although many people play them on portable devices, one can also simply listen to a podcast on their computer.
 There are thousands of podcasts that span a broad range of topics.
 In this post I will highlight a few podcast series that might be of interest to scholars in the sciences.
-Each of these podcasts is available for free on the websites, via RSS feeds, or in a podcast directory such as the one in the iTunes Store.
-Here is a list of a few that i recommend
+Each of these podcasts is available for free on the websites, via RSS feeds, or in a podcast directory.
+Here are a few recommendations.

 Excellent weekly coverage of the top stories in science and technology.